AI Agent Memory: The 2026 Landscape

 Benchmarks and their limits

-BEAM ("Beyond a Million Tokens") was introduced at ICLR 2026 to address a critical flaw in existing benchmarks: with million-token context windows, a naive "dump everything into context" approach now scores competitively on LoCoMo and LongMemEval.
+BEAM ("Beyond a Million Tokens", arXiv:2510.27246, 2025 — venue unconfirmed, cite as arXiv) addresses a critical flaw in existing benchmarks: with million-token context windows, a naive "dump everything into context" approach now scores competitively on LoCoMo and LongMemEval.
 BEAM tests at 128K, 500K, 1M, and 10M tokens across 2,000 questions. (arXiv:2510.27246)

 AMB (Agent Memory Benchmark) is being developed to test agentic scenarios: memory across tool calls, knowledge built from document research, preferences applied to multi-step decisions.
 (Vectorize)